FANVID: A Benchmark for Face and License Plate Recognition in Low-Resolution Videos: Introduction

 Most of the existing recognition models and benchmarks such as SCFace~\cite{grgic2011scface} rely on static HR images, neglecting the potential of temporal context in LR sequences.
 To address this gap, we introduce FANVID (Face And Number identification in low-resolution VIDeos), a new benchmark for recognizing faces and license plates in LR videos ($320\times180$, 20–60 FPS), where individual frames are indecipherable to the naked eye.

-FANVID includes 1,463 videos spanning 63 identities and 49 license plates from three English-speaking countries, totaling 31,096 manually verified bounding boxes and labels.
+FANVID includes 1,203 videos spanning 48 identities and 360 license plates, totaling more than 216,000 manually verified bounding boxes and labels.
 The benchmark defines two tasks: (1) Face Matching: detecting LR faces in video clips and matching them to HR mugshots; and (2) License Plate Recognition: detecting and transcribing LR plate text without a prior database.
 Each video includes distractor faces and plates to simulate real-world conditions.
-The FANVID dataset is hosted on \href{https://huggingface.co/datasets/kv1388/FANVID}{HuggingFace}.
+The FANVID dataset is hosted on \href{https://huggingface.co}{HuggingFace}.

 We propose task-specific evaluation metrics, adapted from mean Average Precision at IoU > 0.5 (mAP@0.5), with identity-level correctness for face matching and character-level accuracy (via normalized edit distance) for plates.
 FANVID videos are downsampled from HR sources, and all annotations were manually verified pre-downsampling to ensure high-quality labels.
-Baseline pipelines using RCDM~\cite{viswanathan2024rcdm} for video super-resolution, followed by RetinaFace~\cite{deng2020retinaface} and ArcFace~\cite{deng2019arcface} for face, and EasyOCR~\cite{easyocr2020} for text achieve accuracy scores of 0.58 and 0.42, respectively, underscoring the challenge and opportunity for temporal modeling approaches, with or without video super-resolution.
+Baseline pipelines using RCDM~\cite{viswanathan2024rcdm} for video super-resolution, followed by RetinaFace~\cite{deng2020retinaface} and InsightFace~\cite{deng2019InsightFace} for face, and EasyOCR~\cite{easyocr2020} for text achieve accuracy scores of 0.58 and 0.42, respectively, underscoring the challenge and opportunity for temporal modeling approaches, with or without video super-resolution.

 FANVID balances demographic and textual diversity across races, genders, cultures, and license plate formats with recognition confusion.
 To promote responsible research, it uses links to public-domain videos and includes tools for dataset creation and annotation.
-Our contributions include: \begin{enumerate} \item A curated benchmark of over 30,000 annotations and identity/text labels over 1,400 videos. \item Task-adapted metrics and baseline using RCDM, RetinaFace, ArcFace, and EasyOCR. \item Evaluation scripts and data generation tools (using SAM2) for reproducibility and extension. \end{enumerate}
+Our contributions include: \begin{enumerate} \item A curated benchmark of over 216,000 annotations and identity/text labels across 1,203 videos. \item Task-adapted metrics and baseline using RCDM, RetinaFace, InsightFace, and EasyOCR. \item Evaluation scripts and data generation tools (using SAM2) for reproducibility and extension. \end{enumerate}

 FANVID is designed primarily for evaluation but includes open-source tooling to support future dataset growth for additional challenges and extended training.
 Its size supports both lightweight and deep models, and its focus on realistic data makes it ideal for advancing research in surveillance, forensics, and autonomous driving.
 We believe FANVID will catalyze progress in temporal modeling for LR recognition while fostering inclusive, reproducible, and application-driven research.